eteran/reader/README.md

 # reader
-A class that makes writing a parser programatically easy
+A class that makes writing a parser programmatically easy

 ## Common usage patterns: